 Parking your car in Costa Rica

-Once you move to Costa Rica and you drive your own car, you will have to find a place to park it, no matter where you go.
-Unless you find a public parking lot where you have to pay to park your car, you will probably park the car anywhere on the street.
+Once you move to Costa Rica and you drive your own car, you will have to find a place to park it.
+You can look for a public parking lot where you have to pay to park your car.
+But with a shortage of, you will probably park the car anywhere on the street.

-When you want to leave, a guy will walk up to you, help you get out of your parking spot and will hold up his hand.
-You didn’t know it, but he was there watching your car while you were away, so it didn’t get stolen or broken into.
+When you want to leave, a guy will walk up to you.
+He will help you get out of your parking spot first, if you need assistance or not.
+Then, will hold up his hand.
+You probably didn’t know it, but he was there watching your car while you were away.
+He does that so it doesn’t get stolen or broken into.
 We call them a guachiman, watchiman or cuidacarros.

-Though these cuidacarros are regulated by Law “8395 de Servicios Privados de Seguridad del Ministerio de Seguridad Pública”, the law is generally not applied.
-The law does apply in some municipalities like Cartago and Coronado, where the municipality provides training to independent guards, prepares a list of requirements to be met, and give them a card that identifies them.
+The cuidacarros are regulated by Law “8395 de Servicios Privados de Seguridad del Ministerio de Seguridad Pública”.
+But, the law is generally not applied.
+The law does apply in some municipalities like Cartago and Coronado.
+There, the municipality provides training to independent guards.
+They prepare a list of requirements to be met, and give them a card that identifies them.

 Cost of living

-If you go to a concert or an exposition in a location that doesn’t have its own parking, you will find a whole army of guachimanes all over the public road, helping you to park and watch your car.
-I went to the Jazz Café in Escazu the other night, where they have their own parking, and there were two guachimanes working hard to find me a spot (the parking was half empty).
+Go to a concert or an exposition in a location that doesn’t have its own parking.
+Then, you will find a whole army of guachimanes all over the public road, helping you to park and watching your car.
+I went to the Jazz Café in Escazu the other night, where they have their own parking.
+There were two guachimanes working hard to find me a spot (the parking was half empty).

 How much is customary?
 That depends on where and how long.
-Anywhere between ¢100 and ¢500 is acceptable.
+Anywhere between ¢200 and ¢500 is acceptable (in 2019).
 If you don’t, next time you park at the same spot, he might remember you.
 Some are very decent people and others will scratch your car from top to bottom.
 The decision is yours.

 Please feel free to leave your comments on this blog.